 Half cent sales tax revenue and state revenue sharing are both funded by sales taxes collected by the State and allocated to local governments on a formula basis.
-Half cent sales tax is based on taxes collected within Alachua County while state revenue sharing is based on taxes collected state-wide.
-Due to the negative financial impacts of COVID-19 pandemic we applied a 7% reduction to both revenues for FY21.
-FY20 revenue sharing budget was projected low due to outstanding accounting entries that were posted after the budget was projected, however FY20 revenue sharing collections to date have exceeded FY20's adopted budget.
+The half cent sales tax is based on taxes collected within Alachua County while state revenue sharing is based on taxes collected state-wide.
+The FY20 revenue sharing budget was projected low due to outstanding accounting entries that were posted after the budget was projected, however FY20 revenue sharing collections to date have exceeded FY20's adopted budget.
+Due to the negative financial impacts of the COVID-19 pandemic, the State of Florida July 2020 revenue estimates were used.
+This resulted in a 16.7% reduction for half cent sales tax and a 18.2% reduction for state revenue sharing for FY21.